jonnygreenwald/fountain-js/README.md

 ### Output

-The output provided by Fountain-js is an object literal in the format: `{ title: '...', html: { title_page: '...', script: '...' } }`.
+The output provided by Fountain-js is an object literal in the format `{ title: '...', html: { title_page: '...', script: '...' } }`.

 Fountain-js is natively written in Typescript, therefore a `Script` interface is also available: